Building community is essential in online and virtual spaces.

 One idea for online synchronous classes is to use the “edge” times: at the beginning of class, when returning from breaks, or even during breakout discussions, to give students time for social interaction.
 At first I was worried about wasting class time in doing this, but my student feedback indicated that they valued this time to get to know each other.
 Developing relationships, especially early on, seemed to lead to more open and productive course discussions and small group activities throughout the course.

-Here are just a few ideas for easy social icebreaker questions to use in live synchronous sessions.
+In addition to offering a Mindful Minute – an opportunity to recharge/stretch/close eyes/be quiet – to literally clear our minds for 60 seconds, here are a few ideas for easy social icebreaker questions to use in live synchronous sessions.

 Pandemic-related icebreaker questions